 A recent commenter asked for some advice on buying used guns.
-At one point I was frequenting about a dozen gun shows a year, with almost weekly trips to pawn shops, gun shops, secondhand stores, etc. in search of the elusive bargain.
+At one point I was frequenting about a dozen gun shows a year, with almost weekly trips to pawn shops, gun shops, secondhand stores in search of the elusive bargain.

-I bought and sold close to 30 firearms (all but three were used) in a four-year period, bracketed by the beginning of gainful employment and at the end in marriage.
+I’ve bought and sold close to 30 firearms (all but three were used) in a four-year period, bracketed by the beginning of gainful employment and at the end in marriage.
 What follows are some general tips on what I look for, with the benefit of hindsight, money under the bridge and years of wisdom.

 1. You get what you pay for

-While there are plenty of books listing used gun prices, a gun is worth whatever someone will pay for it.
+While there are plenty of books listing used gun prices, in the end, a gun is worth whatever someone will pay for it.
 The only reliable source for actual gun values are completed sales (check gunbroker.com).
 Another excellent resource: specialty forums.
 Join.
 Ask.
 Otherwise, it all comes down to this: what’s the gun worth to you?

-2. Stick to known commodities.
+2. Stick to known commodities

-Sticking with a common caliber also helps the resell potential.
+Sticking with a common caliber also helps the resale potential.
 You shouldn’t necessarily buy with the intent to resell, but doing so gives you more options down the road.
-This path also puts you in the fat middle of options as far as accessories and ammo.
+This path also puts you in the comfortable, fat middle of options as far as accessories and ammo.

 3. Be prepared to walk away

 The guy selling it can’t look you in the eye.
-The price doesn’t match the piece.
+The price doesn’t match the gun.
 I can guarantee it ain’t as rare or as desired as what the seller is telling you.
 Walking away is right more often than not in those situations.

-4. Examine the piece carefully
+4. Examine the gun carefully

-If in a store setting, you can request another employee show you the piece.
+If you’re in a store setting, you can request that another employee show you the piece.
 As for the gun itself, you don’t need to be an expert or gunsmith, just use some common sense.

 - Work the action and (with permission) dry fire it once or twice.
 The action should be smooth and lock up firmly.
 The trigger should be smooth with average pull weight.
 Avoid triggers that are too light or too heavy.
 If the action tends to bind up, walk away.
 If it’s a revolver, check to see that the cylinder isn’t loose, rotates smoothly and aligns properly with the barrel.

-Buy from mainstream sellers
+5. Buy from mainstream sellers

 Gunshows allow you to look at a large variety of guns and cross-shop prices among different vendors.
-They also lead to impulse buys that can work out very badly.
-The lack of a brick and motar establishment means that all sales are final.
+They also lead to impulse buys that can work out badly.
+The lack of a brick and motar establishment generally means that all sales are final.